zenkbaries/Notes_for_Rails/NewAppProcess.md

 ```
 $ git push -u origin master
 ```
-6. Install testing environments to `Gemfile`
+### 6. Install testing environments
+Add following to `Gemfile`

 ```
 group :development, :test do
 gem 'rspec-rails', '~> 3.0'
 end
 ```

-6. Deploying to Heroku.
+###7.
+Deploying to Heroku.
 Create an app name that is unique on heroku.com:

 ```
 $ heroku create New-Unique-App-Name